tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 on variable group sizes in collaborative search carry over to the real world.
 We made a number of contributions:

-- First of all, we extended [SearchX](https://github.com/felipemoraes/searchx), our synchronous collaborative search framework with algorithmic mediation components as well as features enabling efficient use of SearchX for crowdsourcing studies, that we successfully deployed in a crowd-sourcing setup with hundreds of crowd-workers and different levels of user and task synchronisation.
+- First of all, we extended [SearchX](https://github.com/felipemoraes/searchx), our synchronous collaborative search framework with
+**algorithmic mediation components** as well as features enabling efficient use of SearchX for crowdsourcing studies, that we successfully deployed in a crowd-sourcing setup with hundreds of crowd-workers and different levels of user and task synchronisation.
-- We found most prior simulation-based results on the impact of group size on behaviour and search effectiveness **to not hold** in our user study with several hundred *crowd-workers*.
+- We found most prior simulation-based results on the impact of group size on behaviour and search effectiveness **to not hold** in our user study.
 - Importantly, in our study - conducted across three difficult recall-oriented search topics - **we do not observe diminishing returns** (measured in recall) when scaling up group sizes from two to six collaborators.
-Our results indicate that a further scaling up of group sizes, found to be statistically significant, is feasible with existing collaborative search features and can potentially lead to new research avenues in the collaborative search space.
+Our results indicate that a further scaling up of group sizes is feasible with existing collaborative search features and can potentially lead to new research avenues in the collaborative search space.

 ## Our study

-We investigated three search conditions, with variant levels of collaborative features switched on:
+We investigated three search conditions, with various levels of collaborative features switched on:

 - **S-Single**: Independent search with individual bookmarks and individual query history (no awareness, no division of labour).
 - **S-UI-Coll**: S-Single + Shared saved documents, shared query history and collapsing of saved and excluded documents in the SERP (awareness, interface-level division of labour).